-Year One is shared between two classes, Hawks Class and their teacher Miss Lawton and Harriers Class with Miss Townsend.
-These classes are supported by our teaching assistant Mrs Winter.
+Year One is shared between two classes, Hawks Class and their teacher Mrs Maddison and Harriers Class with Miss Dodd.
+These classes are supported by our teaching assistants Miss Penny and Mrs Smith.
 Below are a few details about how we organise the week and what the children will need in school.

 Wednesday - Home learning to be brought into school.

 - PE kit for Harriers class.

 - New home learning is given to the children.

 We would also like to thank you for all the effort that went in to the children's home learning during the summer holidays.
 They have thoroughly enjoyed sharing their knowledge and creative ideas with the rest of the class!

 Getting back into the swing of Term 2 - trips and P4C ...

 Firstly, we would like to welcome you all back into the second term of this school year and what a start it has been!